patobato/Webpage/content/pages/about.md

 +++
-title = "About"
+title = "about"
 path = "about"
 +++

-## visual artist with a focus on analog photography, painting and drawing
+## visual artist with a focus on analog photography, painting and drawing.